-Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; the respondent is no longer enrolled or employed by the University; or specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
-If a formal complaint or allegations within the same are so dismissed, the University will give prompt written notice of the dismissal and all relevant reasons simultaneously to all parties with instructions for appealing the same to the Appeal Board, as otherwise provided herein.
+For the avoidance of doubt, if the complaint or allegations within the same are so dismissed, the University will give prompt written notice of the dismissal and all relevant reasons simultaneously to all parties with instructions for appealing the same to the Appeal Board, as otherwise provided herein.

-Without limitation, the University may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
+Without limitation, the University may consolidate complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.